wuyangf7/OPERA/README.md

 0.5	0	0.5	0.5
 1	0	1	1
 ```
-The output also includes the estimated false discovery rate (FDR) and false positive rate (FPR) for any combinatorial associations, which are also printed in the log file, for example,
+The output also includes the estimated false discovery rate (FDR) and false positive rate (FPR) for any combinatorial associations, which are printed in the log file, for example,
 ```
-PPA results for 4 combinatorial associations between 1 exposure(s) and 1 outcome have been extracted and saved in the file /Users/uqywu16/Desktop/mtSMR/software/demo/myopera_1.18_v2_1_expos_assoc.ppa.
+PPA results for 4 combinatorial associations between 1 exposure(s) and 1 outcome have been extracted and saved in the file /Users/uqywu16/Desktop/mtSMR/software/demo/myopera_1_expos_assoc.ppa.
 The estimated FDR is 0.0391616 for combinatorial associations between 1 exposure(s) and 1 outcome.
 The estimated FPR is 0.0168247 for combinatorial associations between 1 exposure(s) and 1 outcome.

-PPA results for 3 combinatorial associations between 2 exposure(s) and 1 outcome have been extracted and saved in the file /Users/uqywu16/Desktop/mtSMR/software/demo/myopera_1.18_v2_2_expos_assoc.ppa.
+PPA results for 3 combinatorial associations between 2 exposure(s) and 1 outcome have been extracted and saved in the file /Users/uqywu16/Desktop/mtSMR/software/demo/myopera_2_expos_assoc.ppa.
 The estimated FDR is 0.0640222 for combinatorial associations between 2 exposure(s) and 1 outcome.
 The estimated FPR is 0.00503074 for combinatorial associations between 2 exposure(s) and 1 outcome.

-There are 50% GWAS loci were detected to be associated with at least one xQTL data.
+There are 50% GWAS loci were detected to be associated with at least one type of xQTL data.
 ```
 Note: we suggest a PPA threshold of 0.9 to roughly control the FDR below 0.05.
-However, if more strigent FPR is required, OPERA can acheive this by increasing the PPA threshold (e.g., 0.995).
+However, if more strigent FDR or FPR is required and interested, OPERA can acheive this by increasing the PPA threshold (e.g., 0.995).

 OPERA also automatically outputs the results from the SMR analysis of molecular phenotypes and complex trait in the .smr file